RunReveal

 # Optional: An integer score to give the detection.

-riskscore: 40
+riskScore: 40

 # Optional: Additional notes that can be attached to the detection.